cloudmesh-community/case/README.md

 cases can be modified and for example get artful additions to for example support efforts such as documented in [@Beesley13architecture].

-*Itterative Design:* The activity was scheduled around the principle of an itterative design process in which first principles such as easy connectors were prototyped, before the whole case was designed.
+*Iterative Design:* The activity was scheduled around the principle of an iterative design process in which first principles such as easy connectors were prototyped, before the whole case was designed.

-*Alternative but Integrative Design:* The activity allowed for alternative designs to be explored and each student member had the opportunity to follwo their own idea.
+*Alternative but Integrative Design:* The activity allowed for alternative designs to be explored and each student member had the opportunity to follow their own idea.
 Exchange of ideas in an open environment was however encouraged and improvement suggestions need to influence the design process.
 This is part of a stromg team work approach of the activities.

-*Documenation:* The activity has a minimal documentation requirement in which the design is documented so it can be reproduced and sufficient assembly instructions are provided.
+*Documentation:* The activity has a minimal documentation requirement in which the design is documented so it can be reproduced and sufficient assembly instructions are provided.
 As the Laser cutting equipment use if very new, we want to make sure that enough